-Any member of the ordinary faculty is normally allowed to serve as principal investigator on funding proposals and contracts.
-Term faculty (adjunct, visiting professor, research associate, special lecturers, practitioner faculty, contingent faculty) may be allowed to submit a proposal if the planned grant activities commence and terminate within the term of his/her respective appointment.
+Any member of the PC ordinary faculty in good standing is normally allowed to serve as principal investigator on funding proposals and contracts.
+Term faculty (adjunct, visiting professor, research associate, special lecturers, practitioner faculty, contingent faculty, embedded contingent faculty) may be allowed to submit a proposal if the planned grant activities commence and terminate within the term of their respective appointment and approved by the Department Chair and School Dean.
 Faculty holding Emeritus status may be allowed to submit proposals at the discretion of the director of sponsored projects and research compliance and the provost & senior vice president of academic affairs.
 A written appointment letter will be provided to base salary calculations.